 It is unlawful to hunt deer or to accompany another person hunting deer on public lands unless each person is wearing a minimum of 500 square inches of daylight fluorescent orange material as an outer garment.
 Such clothing must be worn above the waistline and can include a head covering.
 This rule does not apply during archery season.

 Dogs may be used as an aid in taking game mammals and game birds, unless otherwise prohibited.
 Persons owning or using dogs shall not knowingly or negligently permit such dogs to trail, pursue or otherwise molest wildlife during closed seasons.
 When using archery equipment and muzzleloaders during their respective archery, crossbow and muzzleloading gun seasons, the taking of deer and hogs by the use or aid of dogs is prohibited.
 Dogs on leashes may be used to trail wounded game mammals during all seasons.
 Taking turkeys by aid of dogs at any time is prohibited.
 Hunters, who use dogs for hunting, including bird dogs or retrievers, are required to have their dogs wear collars that identify their owner’s name and address.
 This regulation also requires dog hunters to possess landowners’ written permission before using their dogs to pursue game on private property.
 On private land rabbit, raccoon, opossum, skunk, nutria, beaver, coyote, hog, fox and bobcat may be chased throughout the year with free running dogs.
-For more information, contact an FWC regional office (see Florida Fish and Wildlife Conservation Commission).
+For more information, contact an FWC regional office.

 Statewide deer-dog registration: Deer hunters using dogs on private properties in Florida must obtain a no-cost registration from the FWC.
 Registration requirements apply to the deer-dog training season and during any open deer hunting season when it is legal to take deer with dogs.
 Applications must be submitted no later than 30 days prior to the final day of general gun season in the hunting zone where the property is situated.
 To comply with the registration rule, deer-dog hunters on private lands must have registration numbers on their dogs’ collars; possess copies of the registration; and keep their dogs on registered properties.
 For more information and to apply go to MyFWC.com/Deer.